 5. Eye of the Needle

-The other perspectives in the book are of the two MI5 agents who are on his tail for the book’s entirety.
+The other perspectives in the book are of the two MI5 agents on his tail for the book’s entirety.
 Then a young woman named Lucy lives on an island off the coast of Scotland with her young son and her husband, a sheep farmer who used to be a RAAF pilot.
 So that’s the premise.
 You will see the impact of a secret service through an intelligent spy that seems unbelievable.

 Author: Ken Follett